ben-wolfe/SENG_265/Notes/UNIX.md

 ## The UNIX Model
-![Image of the UNIX Model](./Images/UNIX_model.png) The **shell** acts as an interpreter, or bridge, between the user and the kernel and has responsibilities including:
+![Image of the UNIX Model](./Images/UNIX_model.png) The **shell** acts as an interpreter, or bridge, between the user and the kernel.
+Its responsibilities include
 * Reading and interpreting user commands at the console
 * Implementing job control